 Testimonials are frequently used to sing the praises of a product with the objective of increasing sales.
 The testimonials recorded here have a somewhat different purpose.
 Their primary purpose is to help us all to understand what to expect from the Anti-Aging Vitamins.
 The objective is to learn how to make best use of the vitamins to improve our own health and to increase our own longevity.
 Some observations of users of the Anti-Aging Vitamins (MePA and MePiA) are below.

-Another use of these testimonials is to help show that vitamin MePA is what it claims to be.
+Another use of these testimonials is to help show that the anti-aging vitamins are what they claim to be.

-Vitamin MePA claims to be the cure for human aging.
+The anti-aging vitamins (MePA and MePiA) claim to be the cure for human aging.
 Unfortunately, scientifically demonstrating that a purported cure for human aging is what it claims to be is an intrinsically lengthy process.
-The scientific demonstration that MePA is the cure for human aging requires that a group of people treated with vitamin MePA live significantly longer than another group of people not treated with the vitamin.
+The scientific demonstration that MePA and MePiA are the cure for human aging requires that a group of people treated with these vitamins live significantly longer than another group of people not treated with the vitamins.
 This experiment is inadvertently currently underway.
-Individuals who have begun to take the vitamin are the informal test group.
-They are expected to live significantly longer than other individuals who through choice or lack of knowledge have not begun to take the vitamin.
+Individuals who have begun to take the vitamins are the informal test group.
+They are expected to live significantly longer than other individuals who through choice or lack of knowledge have not begun to take the vitamins.
 Unfortunately, it will take years or even decades for significant results from this informal experiment to be obtained.

 Fortunately, increased longevity is not the only thing we can watch for.
-What can be watched for now, helping to show that MePA is what it claims to be, is a rolling back of:
+What can be watched for now, helping to show that the anti-aging vitamins are what they claim to be, is a rolling back of: